 - Karma Houdini: Even though Art turned out to be right all along about the Klopeks, he's never punished for all of stress and grievance he causes for his neighbors.

-- Leitmotif: Rumsfield's is the theme from Patton, which Jerry Goldsmith also did the score for.
+- Leitmotif: Rumsfield's is the theme from Patton, for which Jerry Goldsmith also did the score.

 - Lightmare Fuel: The entire theme of the film is predicated on this.